statsbomb/StatsBombR/README.md

 This repository is an R package to easily stream StatsBomb data into R using your log in credentials.

-Currenlty, this package is only supported on Windows as the parallel computing requires different packages on mac.
+Currently, this package is only supported on Windows as the parallel computing requires different packages on mac.

+To test one game, simply run:

+1. StatsBombData <- getmatch(username, password, match_id, season_id, competition_id)
+2. StatsBombData <- cleanlocations(StatsBombData)

+shot.freeze_frames can be cleaned in similar ways as the cleanlocations function.
+However, since people may have different purposes for each of their analyses no function is written for them at the moment.